ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 simulants die during ``'time_step'`` events.

 .. literalinclude:: ../../../src/vivarium/examples/disease_model/mortality.py
-   :lines: 61, 71-77
+   :start-after: # docs-start: on_time_step
+   :end-before: # docs-end: on_time_step
    :dedent: 4
-   :linenos:

-Line 2 is where we actually call the pipeline we constructed during setup.
+The very first thing we do is actually call the pipeline we constructed during setup.
 It will return the effective mortality rate for each person in the simulation.
 Right now this will just be the base mortality rate, but we'll see how this changes once we bring in a disease.
 Importantly for now though, the pipeline is automatically rescaling the rate down to the size of the time steps we're taking.

-In lines 3-5, we determine who died this time step.
+We then determine who died this time step.
 We turn our mortality rate into a probability of death in the given time step by assuming deaths are `exponentially distributed <https://en.wikipedia.org/wiki/Exponential_distribution#Occurrence_of_events>`_ and using the inverse distribution function.
 We then draw a uniformly distributed